 If you really feel you need a firearm to protect yourself and your family, your best bet may be to move to a city or state where people are a lot more accepting of firearms.
 You’d be surprised what a difference the locale makes.
 Check the gun laws in any state you’re considering moving to.
-Obviously, “cowboy” states like Arizona, Texas and Wyoming will have fewer restrictions on firearms (and, interestingly, they have less of a problem with gun violence).
-States where the population is more dense (like California & New York) tend to have much greater restrictions on private ownership of firearms.
+Obviously, “cowboy” states like Arizona, Texas, and Wyoming will have fewer restrictions on firearms (and, interestingly, they have less of a problem with gun violence).
+States, where the population is denser (like California & New York), tend to have much greater restrictions on private ownership of firearms.

 Suppose it’s July 19, 2017, and you’ve changed your mind about this city thing.
 You happened to be right smack in the middle of one of the worst-hit cities in the country.
 The looting is getting worse, the power has been out for two weeks, and your water supplies are running low.
 You still have enough gas in your truck to make it out of town if you can get past the gangs, that is.
 You’ve decided to BUG OUT!

 SOME BASIC POINTERS:

 - Don’t try to bug out in a Chevy Geo.
 You will likely need a big heavy 4×4 truck in order to go off-road and around stalled vehicles.